yceruto/symfony-ddd-skeleton/README.md

 Run `composer dump-autoload` to re-generate the autoload config.

-Here, creates a `<CONTEXT>WebTestCase` class per app in order to execute all tests together.
+To run all the tests for a specific kernel context, create a separate `<CONTEXT>WebTestCase` class for each app.
+This allows you to execute all the tests together and test each kernel context independently.

 ### Adding more applications to the project

-Run `bin/console make:ddd:context <CONTEXT>` to create a new Kernel context skeleton.
+To create a new kernel context skeleton, run the command `bin/console make:ddd:context <CONTEXT>` in the terminal.
+This will generate the necessary files and directories for the new kernel context, allowing you to easily add new functionality to your application.

-Note: After install any new package that generate a new configuration file (into the common `config/packages` directory) make sure to move it to the correct sub-app directory if it is not intended to work for all applications.
-Also, you should update the `auto-scripts` section in `composer.json` to execute each command with the right kernel option, and it's also recommended having the script `"cache:clear -k <CONTEXT>": "symfony-cmd"` for each app.
+When installing new packages that generate new configuration files, it is important to move them to the correct sub-application directory if they are not intended to work for all applications.
+Additionally, you should update the `auto-scripts` section in `composer.json` to execute each command with the correct kernel option.
+To ensure that the cache is cleared for each individual application, it is recommended to include the script `"cache:clear -k <CONTEXT>": "symfony-cmd"` for each app in your `composer.json` file.

 License
 -------